Find the electrical charge of the subsurface for mineral exploration, environmental assessment and engineering geophysics.

 As the IP effect results from currents passing through the ground, IP surveys measure resistivity in addition to some index of polarisation.
-The polarisation index that is reported is different for different IP equipment; it may be chargeability in mV-sec/V, percent frequency effect, or phase shift in milliradians (mR) between transmitted and received signals.
+The polarisation index that is reported is different for different IP equipment; it may be chargeability in mV-sec/V, per cent frequency effect, or phase shift in milliradians (mR) between transmitted and received signals.
 The equipment used in IP surveys is similar to that used for electrical resistivity, with measurements being made of both the resistivity and chargeability of the subsurface.
-The survey typically comprises a number of ground electrodes in deployed an array connected to a computer controlled multi-channel receiver.
+The survey typically comprises several ground electrodes in deployed an array connected to a computer-controlled multi-channel receiver.

-Typically most inversion software for IP data utilises algorithms such as the complex resistivity method which incorporates both apparent resistivity and IP datasets.
+Typically most inversion software for IP data utilises algorithms such as the complex resistivity method which incorporates both apparent resistivity methods which incorporate both apparent resistivity and IP datasets.
 As such data from IP surveys are commonly presented as one cross-section for resistivity and one for chargeability in the various polarisation index used.